 You may be asked to park in a parallel parking space that is on your left.
-You are to drive past the parking space and back into it bringing the rear of your vehicle as close as possible to the rear of the space without crossing side or rear boundaries marked by cones.
-You are required to get your vehicle completely into the space.
+You are to drive past the entrance to the parallel parking space with your vehicle parallel to the parking area; and back into the space without crossing front, side or rear boundaries marked by cones.
+You are required to get your entire vehicle completely into the space.
 (See Figure 12.4)